MirMXZhao/Dafny_Specs_Quality_Filtration/README.md

 The goal of the original DafnyBench was to test the ability of LLMs to auto-generate hints for the Dafny formal verification engine to successfully complete its verification.
 To extract the specifications for vericoding, we start by removing the bodies of the functions in DafnyBench.
 However, because the task of vericoding is different from DafnyBench's original purpose, not all of DafnyBench's specs are appropriate for the task of vericoding.

 ## Methodology
-The pipeline is divided into 7 steps, each of which is labelled with s{step number}_{stepdescription}.py
+The pipeline is divided into 6 steps:

 0. Step 0: Creates a spreadsheet of all files in the repository
 1. Step 1: General filter: filters for simplicity, complexity, and understandability